-Orthognathic reconstructive jaw surgery is a procedure that is best carried out by an oral maxillofacial surgeon to correct various problems of the jaw, including temporomandibular joint (TMJ) pain.
-Depending on the patient’s medical need and condition, this kind of surgery usually takes place in a hospital and involves straightening and realigning the jaws.
-Templates, screws, wires, and surgical plates may be used to accomplish this goal.
-The following discusses why would a person need reconstructive jaw surgery and what can be expected from this form of treatment.
+Orthognathic reconstructive jaw surgery is a procedure that an oral maxillofacial surgeon should carry out for patients with this issue.
+In fact, this form of surgery corrects various problems of the jaw, including temporomandibular joint (TMJ) pain.
+Also, depending on the patient’s medical needs and condition, it usually takes place in a hospital.
+This surgery typically involves straightening and realigning the jaws.
+Surgeons may use templates, screws, wires, and surgical plates to accomplish this goal.
+The following discusses why would a person need reconstructive jaw surgery and what to expect from this form of treatment.

 Why Would I Need Orthognathic Surgery?

-Dental practitioners often recommend patients to an oral maxillofacial surgeon to be evaluated for reconstructive jaw surgery to treat and correct multiple conditions.
-Such conditions that could be considered for this form of surgical treatment include:
+Dental practitioners often recommend patients to an oral maxillofacial surgeon for an evaluation regarding reconstructive jaw surgery to treat and correct multiple conditions.
+Surgeons will consider certain conditions as a possible prerequisite for this form of surgical treatment, such as:

 - Improper Bite — Also known as a severe malocclusion.
 With this condition, you may experience problems with daily activities such as talking and chewing, consistent jaw pain, problems swallowing, dry mouth or excessive salivating, as well as improper tooth growth with abnormal dental wear and tear.